 “These include our maintenance knowhow and asset management processes; our anti-bribery and corruption stance; our option to leverage off Ausdrill; and our ability to ingratiate ourselves locally and promote nationals.”

-It is perhaps this final parameter which has and will continue to dictate AMS’s ultimate success in the long-term, in West Africa.
+It is perhaps this final parameter which has and will continue to dictate the ultimate success of African Mining Services in the long-term, in West Africa.

 While the region’s rich gold deposits and lucrative commodity zones will continue to lure a carrot in front of budding contractors, it is imperative that the successful exponent tackles the complex industry climate and fragile socioeconomic scene head-on.